dianapatrong/aws-tutorials/static-page-s3/README.md

 # Host a static website on Amazon s3
+Host a static website with an image/video on Amazon s3

+## Step-by-step

 ### Step-1: Create a bucket on the aws console
 **AWS console** -> **Service** -> **S3** ->  **Create bucket**